slash-dev-random/magic-makefile/project/README.txt

    * run-tests - Run all unit tests
    * analyze - Runs static analysis tools on the project
    * format - Calls clang-format on all source files.
+   * generate-code - Run any/all code generators to produce the coresponding source code
    * clean - Cleans intermendiate files and complied applications and tests
    * clean-docs - Cleans generated documents
    * clean-all - Cleans all - docs and build files

 Define your build apps & libraries in the make/ directory using the pre-defined definitions provided by the makefile.
-The makefile provides and app module and a library module.
+The makefile provides an app module and a library module.
 Both modules behave as follows:
    * The base source directory where the makefile looks for source files is the src/ directory